dixonaws/aws-serverless-cicd-workshop/content/setup/bootstrap/_index.en.md

 weight = 10
 +++

 One of the tools this workshop relies on, is the AWS SAM Command Line Interface.
 However, we need a newer version than what Cloud9 has pre-installed.
 The version we are targetting is **SAM CLI, version 0.31.1 or greater**.
+We will also need to install a JDK and Maven (tested with Amazon Corretto Java 11(.)

 ### Bootstrap Script

 We have put together a bootstrap script that will make the upgrade easier for you.
 Download it by running the following command from your Cloud9 terminal.

 ```
 wget https://serverless-cicd-pipeline-artifacts-cn2m0gigrb70.s3.amazonaws.com/bootstrap.sh